quang-ng/cdp/README.md

 - Always use S3 for storage and process in batches if needed.
 - Store all segment and audience data in Parquet files for efficient analytics and processing.
 - Use the bulk import and reporting features of your marketing platforms.

+The Customer Data Platform (CDP) is a unified system that enables businesses to collect, process, enrich, and activate customer data from multiple sources.
+It features:
+- Centralized data ingestion and storage (S3 Raw)
+- Automated data extraction, validation, and enrichment pipelines
+- Scalable, secure, and compliant architecture leveraging AWS (ECS Fargate, Lambda, S3, EMR/Glue)
+- Real-time and batch data processing for analytics and activation
+- Support for predictive analytics, segmentation, and marketing activation

+This document provides a detailed system design, including data flows, error handling, and performance strategies.